theoweiss/openhab-tinkerforge-configuration-examples/doc/Tinkerforge-Binding.md

 Moving average is a calculation to analyze data points by creating series of averages of different subsets of the full data set.

 ##### TinkerForge Action
-The new openHAB action [TinkerforgeAction](#tinkerforge-actions) comes up with the action tfLoadCellTare. tfLoadCellTare(String uid) sets tare on the load cell bricklet with the given uid.
+The openHAB action [TinkerforgeAction](#tinkerforge-actions) comes up with the action tfLoadCellTare. tfLoadCellTare(String uid) sets tare on the load cell bricklet with the given uid.

 Example: